 Are you willing to be flexible with the 40 hour work week?

 Some employees may find it hard to work a full 40 hours, while others may want to work more than 40 hours in order to pick up overtime.
 Check on rules regarding eligibility for health insurance — most policies require a minimum number of hours be worked each week.
-Verify that employees working under the minimum are OK not having access to
+Verify that employees working under the minimum are OK not having access to health insurance.

 For employees who want to work more than 40 hours in order to increase their pay, decide if they are eligible for overtime or if they should be on a salary that takes into account the increased commitment to working until things are wrapped up for the day.
 Employees on salary should meet several tests, including: minimum amount of pay; job duties that classify them as exempt including supervising two or more other employees; management responsibility; input into hiring/firing/promotions and assignments of others; control over their workflow; and determining quality and quantity of work to be produced.
 Check with your labor attorney on FLSA requirements.